-Activity Percent age of Grade Description Final Exam 20% This exam will be 3-hours in length and contain two parts, as shown below.
+Activity Percent age of Grade Description Final Exam 25% This exam will be 3-hours in length and contain two parts, as shown below.
 Aides allowed: Calculator, one, double-sided 8 1⁄2" x 11" paper, text 1.
 A medium-length comprehensive case testing all course material and application of summary lessons captured at the end of each session (worth 70%) 2.
-Five to Seven (5-7) short answer / mini scenario / multiple choice and/or True-False questions testing material from the text readings (worth 30%) Participation 15% Preparation for class case discussion, as demonstrated by; • willingness to lead and actively participate class discussions in a professional manner • providing valuable insights and analysis • responding to "cold-calls" • Using blackboard / PowerPoint / Excel spreadsheets to present analyses and findings Case Analysis Write-Up 20% (2 x 10% each) Prepare any two (2) of the cases on the schedule.
+Three-to-four (3-4) short answer / mini scenario questions testing material from the text readings (worth 30%) Participation 15% Preparation for class case discussion, as demonstrated by; • willingness to lead and actively participate class discussions in a professional manner • providing valuable insights and analysis • responding to "cold-calls" • Using blackboard / PowerPoint / Excel spreadsheets to present analyses and findings Case and Simulation Analysis Write- Ups 20% (2 x 10% each) Prepare one each of a case and a simulation.
+Students may select any of the cases on the schedule and either of the two simulations on the schedule.
+One of these must be handed-in by March 2 nd , 2017.
 Your assignment is simple: Prepare the Case.
 Use whatever tools and methodologies you deem appropriate.
 Hand the case in on the day we do it in class.
 You may choose to do additional research on the company(ies) in the case, at your discretion, but this is not necessary.
+Questions to help guide your analysis will be provided by the professor before each class.
+These are not a composite set of questions, but rather to assist in framing your analyses.
+Group Case Proposal & Assignment 40% OPTION A (by way of application to Professor): Taking on the role of external consultants, a limited number of groups of 3 or 4 students (or as determined by the professor in conjunction with the client requirements) will propose (estimated to be 8-10 real-life projects available), project manage, and execute a "real-life", pro-bono (non-paid) consulting project with a company of their choosing or who has expressed interest in utilizing the skills of students as a client of a RLCP team.Students will be responsible for understanding the need, engaging the client representative, scoping the requirements, conducting analyses, providing client status updates, preparing their recommendations and developing an implementation plan.
+Several hand-ins are required, signed by the client sponsor, as identified below in addition to a group listing and research approach;

-Group Case Proposal & Assignment (either Option is worth the same marks) 45%
+(either Option is worth the same marks)